 7. SPRINGBROOK NATIONAL PARK | ~110KM / 1.5HRS

 Springbrook is one of the three amazing rainforest national parks in the Gold Coast hinterland.
-It’s also the only one where you can currently camp in the national park.
+It’s also the only one where you can still camp in the national park for national park prices.

-The campground is relatively small so plan ahead, especially for busy times like Easter.
+The campground is relatively small (10 sites only) so plan ahead, especially for busy times like long weekends or holiday periods.

 Further south along the Scenic Rim is Main Range National Park.
 Main Range has four sections and plenty of walks that will keep you busy for at least two weekends away.